wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 8. <strong>Go global</strong> - make use of compute and network infrastructure established around the world (time consuming, expensive, and dangerous to do on one's own).
 <br /><br />

-PROTIP: Memorize the above list for exams.
+PROTIP: Memorize the above list for exams and interviews.

 Amazon's "Well Architected" notes the constraints removed by being in the cloud:
    * Test production at scale